NLeSC/spot/README.md

 2. manually enter the PostgreSQL username and password and database table name in `spot-server.js`.
 This are the variables `conString` and `DatabaseTable`.
 3. run the server: `npm run server`

+You can get a bit more performance using the native PostgreSQL bindings (turned off by default to make travisCI easier).
+Just install the pg-antive package `npm install pg-native`.

 ## Credits